schil227/FantasticAdventuresOfDizzyFair/README.md

   His face says it all.
 </p>

 I'd wager not even the above-average player would make it this far in the vanilla version of the game, but this area sucks.
-The cloud platforming section is thankfully not a source of many lives lost, but it's arguably one of the most tedious parts of the game.
+The cloud platforming section doesn't actually have anything which can harm Dizzy, but it's arguably one of the most tedious parts of the game.
 When Dizzy stands on a cloud, he slowly sinks down in it until he falls through it.
-This means you have to constantly be jumping in place to maintain your altitude.
+This means you have to be constantly jumping in place to maintain your altitude.
 This wouldn't be so bad if not for all the butterflies that threaten to bop you around and reverse your controls.
-What's more, you have to do this section several times.
+What's more, you have to do this section *at least* three times.

 All that being said, I could have easily changed it.
 I could have made Dizzy sink in the clouds at a slower speed.
 I could have removed some of the butterflies.
 But this is one of the very few parts of the game that doesn't immediately bring death and dismemberment to Dizzy.
 To me, it serves as a reminder; a reflecting pool before the final boss - a reminder to just how tedious this game was before the patch.
 Therefore, it stays in unaltered.

 **The Balls in Zak's Castle: No Change** <a id="desc_no_balls"></a>

  Without spoiling the ending any further, it would be disingenuous of me to alter any part of the final encounter.
-That last area is pure FAoD.
+That last area is *pure* FAoD.

 ### Changes to Dizzy  <a id="dizzy_changes"></a>
-These are the changes that were made to Dizzy directly
+These are the changes that were made to Dizzy directly.

 **Starting Lives: Dizzy starts with one extra life** <a id="desc_dizzy_life"></a>
 <font size="2"> [[Tech]](#tech_dizzy_life) </font>

  I went back in forth on keeping this change in, but with how quickly lives can get snapped up, I think it's fairly benign.
-If anything it's a reminder to the quality assurance that went into this patch: before this I had instead opted to double the lives gained when completing the sliding puzzle mini-game.
-However when I ended up beating the game with like five extra lives, I figured it was ruining the economy.
-So it stands, one extra life.
+If anything it's a reminder to the quality assurance that went into this patch: the first change double the lives gained when completing the sliding puzzle mini-game.
+However when I ended up beating the game with, like, eight extra lives, I figured it was ruining the life-economy.
+So it stands, we'll just keep it at one extra life.

 **Invincibility Frames: Invincibility frames are doubled** <a id="desc_dizzy_i_frames"></a>
 <font size="2"> [[Tech]](#tech_dizzy_i_frames) </font>

  Due to how damage works in this game, I was kinda surprised to find that Dizzy has invincibility frames (i-frames).
-The way it works is Dizzy get hit, for, say 10 damage.
-Then, Dizzy would be invulnerable to damage for 10 frames.
-Having a one to one ratio of damage taken vs i-frame is pretty sorry, and the result is Dizzy will typically be hit multiple times if he touches an enemy.
-To add to this point, since i-frames are tied to damage received, decreasing the damage enemies do makes almost no difference.
+The way it's implemented is when Dizzy gets hit for N damage, he gets N frames of invincibility.
+Having a one to one ratio of damage to i-frames is pretty sorry, and the result is Dizzy will typically be hit multiple times if he touches an enemy.
+Also, decreasing the damage enemies do makes almost no difference.
 For example, if Dizzy takes 5 damage, he only has 5 frames to get out of harms way.

 The solution was to double the i-frames Dizzy receives after getting hit.
 This was done in conjunction with reducing the damage from many different sources.
 These two changes alone made for a much more enjoyable experience; as opposed to the ultra-aggressive-two-seconds-until-you-are-dead experience.